hapax/hapax.github.io/assets/teaching.md

 I even remember teaching myself how to add fractions and multiply negative numbers --- at age 15!

-In a philosophy class a few years later, the lecturer gave a short introduction to set theory.
+In a philosophy class a few years later, I was introduced to set theory.
 Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a dormant *aesthetic appreciation* for